sronilsson/Pose_estimation_social_interaction_analysis/readme.md

 2. Place video files in **videos**  folder

-3. If visualizing the data, place the frames in ** input_frames**, within a subfolder with the same name as the video without file ending.
+3. If visualizing the data, place the frames in the **input_frames** folder, within a subfolder with the same name as the video (without file ending).

 4. Run the py files in the order 1,2,3,4.